 Steve Wilson has 26 years' experience as a working journalist and has won four Emmy awards for his investigative reporting.
 His wife, Jane Akre, has been a reporter and news anchor for 20 years, and has won a prestigious Associated Press award for investigative reporting.

 The Wilson/Akre lawsuit charges that WTVT violated its license from the Federal Communications Commission (FCC) by demanding that the reporters include known falsehoods in their rBGH series.
 The reporters also charge that WTVT violated Florida's "whistle blower" law.
-Many of the legal documents in the lawsuit—including Monsanto's threatening letters—have been posted on the world wide web at http://www.foxbghsuit.com for all to see.
+Many of the legal documents in the lawsuit—including Monsanto's threatening letters—have been posted on the world wide web at https://www.foxbghsuit.com for all to see.

 No one will be surprised to learn that powerful corporations can intimidate TV stations into re-writing the news, but this case offers an unusually detailed glimpse of specific intimidation tactics and their effects inside a news organization.
 It is not pretty.